JeschkeLab/DeerLab/docsrc/source/api/mixmodels.rst

 .. code-block:: matlab

-            newmodel = mixmodels({@model1,@model2, .., @modelN})
+            newmodel = mixmodels(@model1,@model2, .., @modelN)

-Combines the parametric model function handles ``model1``, ``model2``, ...,  ``modelN`` into a new parametric model function handle ``newmodel``.
-The models must be passed as a cell array of function handles and the parametric models must be of the type as the models distributed in DeerLab.
+Combines the parametric model function handles ``model1``, ``model2``, ...,  and ``modelN`` into a new parametric model function with handle ``newmodel``.
+The models must be passed as function handles and the parametric models must be of the type as the models distributed in DeerLab.
 The returned function handle can be used for parametric model fitting.

 Information about the new model and its parameters can be accessed by